kfrankosi/internproject/README.md

-# SLTC Heat Map and Crowdsourcing
+#SLTC Heat Map and Crowdsourcing
-## Author: Kelli Frank
+##Getting Started
 To run the program enter `sh run.sh` in the command line